mosip/k8s-infra/mosip/on-prem/nginx/README.md

 * Provision one VM for Nginx.
 Or multiple VMs for high avaiability like Nginx Plus.
 * OS: Debian based.
 Recommended Ubuntu Server.
 * SSL certificate and key pair (for TLS termination) are required.
 The script will prompt for the path to these.
-    * To get wildcard ssl certificates using letsencrypt, use [this](../../../docs/wildcard-ssl-certs-letsencrypt.md).
+    * To get wildcard SSL certificates using letsencrypt, use [this](../../../docs/wildcard-ssl-certs-letsencrypt.md).
 * Make sure this Nginx node has two network interfaces:
     1. Public: Facing public Internet.
     1. Internal: With private IP front-ended by Wireguard.
 This interface must be on same the same network as the cluster nodes/machines.
 (In case, provisioning another interface is not possible, create a virtual interface on Lnux like a `tap/macvtap`.
 A dummy virtual interface also will do.)